-Most post-secondary educational settings receive some funding from the federal government and therefore must provide Section 504 accommodations to their disabled students.
+Most post-secondary educational institutions must provide Section 504 accommodations to students with disabilities.
 Accessing these accommodations is very different than it is at the elementary or secondary school level.

 For post-secondary education, differences from elementary or secondary school level include: